 Step 6: Now, press the Windows + E keys together on your keyboard to open the File Explorer.
 Click on This PC shortcut on the left and click to open the C drive on the right.

-Step 7: Navigate to the below location step by step:
+Step 7: Navigate to the below location from the address bar:

-Step 8: Now, copy the MSSTDFMT.DLL file from the desktop and paste it in System32.
+Step 8: Now, copy the MSSTDFMT.DLL file from the desktop and paste it in the location.

 In the prompt that appears, click on Continue to give the administrator rights to paste.